Joran van der Sloot: 2010 charges in the United States

 In February 2016, an undercover reporter filmed Van der Sloot confessing to Natalee Holloway's murder.
-The movie shows Van der Sloot, in Dutch, laughing over how he never told the truth about the whole event and that he did in fact kill Holloway.
+The video shows Van der Sloot, in Dutch, laughing over how he never told the truth about the whole event and that he did in fact kill Holloway.
 His Peruvian wife is also present during this conversation.

 2023 extradition to the United States, and confession

-On June 8, 2023, Van der Sloot was extradited from Peru to the United States, landing at Birmingham Airport in Birmingham, Alabama just before 2:30 p.m.
+On 8 June 2023, Van der Sloot was extradited from Peru to the United States, landing at Birmingham Airport in Birmingham, Alabama just before 2:30 p.m.
 After arriving in Birmingham, he was taken into U.S. custody and transferred to the Hoover City Jail.
-On June 9, he was arraigned in the federal court in Birmingham on one count of extortion and one count of wire fraud against Beth Holloway, Natalee Holloway's mother.
+On 9 June, he was arraigned in the federal court in Birmingham on one count of extortion and one count of wire fraud against Beth Holloway, Natalee Holloway's mother.
 He pleaded not guilty to each charge.

-On October 18, 2023, in a proffer letter as part of a plea deal, Van der Sloot admitted to beating Holloway to death on an Aruba beach.
+On 18 October 2023, in a proffer letter as part of a plea deal, Van der Sloot admitted to beating Holloway to death on an Aruba beach.
 According to an interview transcript, Van der Sloot bludgeoned her head with a cinder block and disposed of her body in the ocean.
-Judge Anna M. Manasco sentenced van der Sloot to 20 years on the extortion charges, which will run concurrently with his existing Peru sentence.
+U.S. District Judge Anna M. Manasco sentenced van der Sloot to 20 years on the extortion charges, which will run concurrently with his existing Peru sentence.